ibm-cloud-docs/openwhisk/logs.md

 {{site.data.keyword.openwhisk_short}} actions can be invoked by other users, in response to various events, or as part of an action sequence.
 When an action is invoked, an activation record is created for that invocation.
 To get information about the result of the action invocation, you can get details about activations.

 Activation data is only accessible through the {{site.data.keyword.openwhisk_short}} API (CLI or REST) for 24 hours after the action finishes processing.
-In addition, the activation data is also sent to LogDNA and can be accessed there for a longer period of time, depending on the service plan that you chose for the LogDNA instance.
-For more information, see [Viewing logs in {{site.data.keyword.la_full_notm}}](#logs_logdna).
+In addition, the activation data is also sent to logging and can be accessed there for a longer period of time, depending on the service plan that you chose for the logging instance.
+For more information, see [Viewing logs in {{site.data.keyword.loganalysislong_notm}}](#logs_logdna).
 {: note}

 You can get all activation record IDs in a namespace by running the following command.